Kyle Bass: China

 Bass is a staunch rhetorical critic of the Chinese Communist Party (CCP) and its policies.
 Bass, in July, 2021, blasted companies in the United States that speak out against social injustices in the United States yet fail to take a strong stance on human rights violations in China.
 Bass chastised Nike CEO John Donahoe in particular for remarks made during the company's results call with Wall Street analysts.
-It's difficult, according to Bass, to strike a balance between keeping in President Xi Jinping's good graces economically while becoming more active on societal concerns in the United States.
+It is difficult, according to Bass, to strike a balance between keeping in President Xi Jinping's good graces economically while becoming more active on societal concerns in the United States.
 As U.S. corporations will not stop seeking "the pot of gold" that is access to China's economy, Washington policymakers must demonstrate "leadership" in the face of Beijing's human rights transgressions, according to Bass.

-Financial reports filed with the Securities Exchange Commission show that before determining the extent of the evil of the Chinese Communist Party and the failure of the Chinese banking system in 2016, he accepted investment capital in two of his investment funds from at least one technology company headquartered in China.
+Financial reports filed with the Securities Exchange Commission show that in 2016, he accepted investment capital in two of his investment funds from at least one technology company headquartered in China.